Chobbes/DocsDuck/README.md

     cabal install --bindir=/path/to/where/you/want/the/bin

-If you have [nix](http://nixos.org/nix/) you can use `nix-shell` to run the cabal install, and it will make sure any extra dependencies have been installed.
+If you have [nix](http://nixos.org/nix/) you can use `nix-env -if .` on the directory to install DocsDuck, or you can run `nix-shell` to drop yourself into a shell with all of the necessary dependencies, and run cabal install from there.

 Usage
 -----